Electronic ASOR Bulletin

 Edited by

-Richard W. Cottle, Department of Management Science and Engineering, Stanford University
+Richard W. Cottle, Department of Management Science and Engineering, Stanford

 The book also includes a complete bibliography of Dantzig's writings.